 In the synopsis I wrote for A Kiss from Mr Fitzgerald, the main focus of the synopsis was the key plot thread.
 I also wove in a very small amount of my biggest subplot, and an even smaller amount of two other subplots.
 When I say an even smaller amount, I mean each of those subplots got two key sentences each in the synopsis.
 There are many subplots I didn’t even mention in the synopsis because those subplots aren’t the ‘hook’ of the book.

 You don’t need to order the synopsis in the same way that the book is ordered.
 Perhaps the chronology in your book jumps around all over the place.
 Imagine if you tried to jump around all over the place in the synopsis?!
 It would be a mess to read.

-For example, in The Painted Face, my fourth book, I have some scenes set in the 1920s and some in the 1940s.
+For example, in Her Mother’s Secret, my fourth book, I have some scenes set in the 1920s and some in the 1940s.
 These are intertwined throughout the book.
 But in the synopsis I sent to my agent and publisher, I simply went through the 1920s story for the first 3 paragraphs of the synopsis and then I moved into the 1940s part of the story in the last couple of paragraphs.

 4. The Six Sentence Method

 I find the six-sentence method really helpful.
 Try to summarise your story in 6 sentences, then expand a little on those six sentences in the synopsis.

 - what is life like for my main character at the start of the book